j-yaa/j-yaa/README.md

 4. Practicing Soldering with precision, and learning circuit designs.

 ### 🎯 Goals for this year
-- [ ] Actually build a app project instead of just thinking about building a project.
+- [ ] Actually build an app project instead of just thinking about building a project.
 - [ ] Majoring in CompTech.